-Eventually, the power that he had required a temperament he lacked.
-Caligula was insufficient in self-restraint.
-The godliness that had been attributed to his great grandfather he assumed entitled him to be worshiped as gods are worshiped.
-And he indulged his appetite for food and grew fat – and irritable.
-He indulged also his appetite for revenge and control.
-He re-instituted treason trials and had those he considered enemies executed.
-After having been emperor three years and ten months, members of the Praetorian Guard and others who feared for their lives had him assassinated.
+Eventually, the power that he had acquired required a temperament and self-restraint that he did not have.
+The godliness that had been attributed to his great-grandfather, Augustus, he assumed entitled him to be worshiped as gods are worshiped.
+And he indulged his appetite for food and grew fat and irritable.
+He indulged also an appetite for striking back at those who displeased him.
+He re-instituted treason trials, and having the power to do so he had those he considered enemies executed.
+After having been emperor three years and ten months, members of the Praetorian Guard (his protectors) and others who feared for their lives had him assassinated.

 Claudius was a good administrator and a builder of many new roads, aqueducts and canals across the empire.
 He expanded the empire into Britain.
-His wife, Caligula's sister, was ambitious for her son from a former marriage, Nero.
+His wife, Caligula's sister, was ambitious for her son from a former marriage, a boy by the name of Nero.
 And it is rumored that she had Claudius poisoned.
-He died after almost 13 years as emperor.
+Claudius died after almost 13 years as emperor.

 But Otho's rule went unrecognized by soldiers outside the capital.
 Several legions of Roman soldiers stationed on the lower Rhine River in Germany declared for the military commander there: Vitellius.
 And they began advancing on Italy.
-Otho won the support of soldiers in Dalmatia, Pannonia and Moesia (between the Adriatic Sea and the Danube River), A battle was fought in northern Italy.
-Otho lost — after he had been emperor for one month.
+Otho won the support of soldiers in Dalmatia, Pannonia, and Moesia (between the Adriatic Sea and the Danube River).
+A battle was fought in northern Italy.
+Otho lost — after having been emperor for one month.
 The former ambitious senator committed suicide.
 Vitellius was proclaimed emperor.
 It was a short-lived glory.
 He ruled eight months.
-Another military force east of the Adriatic Sea had declared their commander, Vespasian, as emperor.
+Rome's military force east of the Adriatic Sea had declared their commander, Vespasian, as emperor.
 (Vespasian had been fighting a revolt in Judea.)
-Vespasian and his army entered Rome, and the body of Vitellius was thrown into the Tiber River.Real power still lay as it had with Augustus, with those whom armed men supported – unlike democracies, with armed men under the authority of those elected by the voting public.
+Vespasian and his army entered Rome, and the body of Vitellius was thrown into the Tiber River.Real power remained as it had with Augustus, with whoever had the greatest military (violent) force — unlike democracies where armed men were supposed to be the authority of those elected by the voting public.